 Through careful planning children are taught addition, subtraction, multiplication and division, combined with a quick recall of number bonds and tables.
 They will use a variety of mental strategies.
 Activities are planned to develop recording skills and to make use of both the calculator and computers.
-Children are encouraged to use their mathematic skills in practical and every day situations.
+Pupils are encouraged to use their mathematic skills in practical everyday situations.